garyongguanjie/youtube_comments_sentiment_emotion/index.md

 ![video](video.png)

 Looking down in the comments section got me interested in understanding how the typical (or not typical) Singaporean feel.
-Since I knew a fair bit about natural languange processing I decided to analyse the comments of this video.
+Since I knew a fair bit about natural language processing I decided to analyse the comments of this video.
 # Training methodology
 As I could not find and dataset on youtube comments, I used a tweet dataset that I got from kaggle with both sentiment and emotion labels.
 Then I used a pretrained DistilBert model to train the data.